gizipp/gizipp.com/_posts/2019-10-17-reset-heroku-pg-database.md

 description: Dropping database production is not your usual practice.
 categories: heroku rails
 image: 3
-last_modified_at: 2020-06-08
+last_modified_at: 2020-05-15
 ---

 Dropping database production is not your usual practice.
 Surprisingly, it is not straightforward for it's for reason.
+Learn the hard way.

 ## Too Long, Didn't Read